How Equily detects shared holdings between your ETFs and mutual funds.

 Multiplies the overlap by your allocation to each fund to determine the portfolio-level impact.

-The portfolio impact represents what percentage of your total portfolio is invested in stocks held by both funds:
+The portfolio impact represents what percentage of your total portfolio is invested in stocks held by both funds.

 EPR calculates your effective diversification — accounting for overlap between funds rather than just counting the number of funds you hold.